RickDW/bikey/README.md

 gym_space_to_dict in bikey.network.env_process as well as dict_to_gym_space in
 bikey.network.network_env.
-Simply put the details necessary to describe and reconstruct a space in a dictionary, and make sure this dictionary can be converted to JSON.
+Simply put the details necessary to describe and reconstruct a space in a dictionary, and make sure this dictionary can be serialized as JSON.

-Run the `bikey.network.server` module to start an environment server:
+Run the `bikey.network.server` script to start an environment server:

 ```
 python -m bikey.network.server

-# or use the -h flag to display the command's options:
+# or use the -h or --help flag to display the command's options:
 python -m bikey.network.server -h
 ```

-To shut down the server the following command should be executed **on the machine that started the server**, otherwise it will be ignored:
+To shut down the server use the -s or --stop flags:

 ```
-python -m bikey.network.server_shutdown
+python -m bikey.network.server --stop
 ```

-This command will not automatically detect the address and port of a running
-server: they should be provided to the script.
-For an overview of the shutdown script, run it with the `-h` flag.
+It should be run **on the machine that started the server**, otherwise the server will not shut down.
+This command will not automatically detect the address and port of a running server: they should be provided to the script.

-## Creating a custom Simulink environment
+## Custom Simulink environments (work in progress)
 This package makes creating your own Simulink environments as easy as possible.
 All you need to do is subclass bikey.spacar.SpacarEnv, override the process_step() function with the code for your own environment, and set up